 \subsection{Planning the future}

 It is perhaps obvious why thinking about future actions is useful, as far as it is a case of planning.
 You can go through different kinds of plans and \textit{simulate}, using your model of the world, what the results of your actions will be, and finally, choose the best one.
-In the case where you think about your job interview to take place tomorrow, you polish your answers beforehand by simulating what kind of impressions different options will make, eventually memorizing the best ones.
+If you think about a job interview that will take place tomorrow, you polish your answers beforehand by simulating what kind of impressions different options will make, eventually memorizing the best ones.
 Often, such thinking and planning is actually completely voluntary.
 If you really want to spend some time and energy to elaborate the best course of action, this is quite normal planning activity.
-When we talk about wandering thoughts, we mean a case where you consciously try to do something other than planning, but unrelated thinking nevertheless appears.
+When we talk about wandering thoughts, we mean a case where you consciously try to do something other than planning, but unrelated planning thoughts nevertheless appear.
 It is the unwanted, intrusive quality of wandering thoughts that distinguishes them from ordinary thinking.\footnote{In humans, planning can thus be done in various modes which differ in their relation to conscious control: there is controlled, consciously initated planning on the one hand, and spontaneous, unconsciously initiated planning on the other hand.
 The spontaneous planning can further be divided to unwanted/wandering thoughts and simply spontaneous thoughts which are not unwanted (perhaps because you are lying on the sofa), see footnote~\ref{spontaneousdef.fn}.}

 You might actually want to relax and read a novel, but thoughts simulating the job interview just pop into your mind.
 This is understandable since as I just argued, it is especially during moments where you or the AI have nothing pressing to do that it would be a good idea (from the viewpoint of the designer of the system) to use the computing capacity for such planning.
 As we saw in Chapter~\ref{planning.ch}, planning paths grow exponentially as a function of time, so there is a real need for using a lot of computation for planning.